 Before: Shades of Tuscany

 Tuscan home style is long gone; that much is clear.
-But Jenny at the home blog Evolution of Style felt that the chief problem with her Tuscan-style fireplace was one of coordination.
-Her home's exterior was natural-feeling and Craftsman.
-Her fireplace?
-Not so much.
-It was time for a veneer stone job.Continue to 12 of 20 below.
+But Jenny at the home blog Evolution of Style felt that the chief problem with her Tuscan-style fireplace was coordination.
+Her home's exterior was natural-feeling and craftsman.
+Her fireplace was mismatched.
+It was time for a veneer stone surround for her fireplace.Continue to 12 of 20 below.

 12 of 20